madweeble/Pizzabot/README.md

 1. One main assumption I have made is that the co-ordinates must be 'all-or-nothing'.
 So if there is an error with any co-ordinates, or any are invalid, the program will exit.
 The assumption here is that we want the same number of deliveries as co-ordinates input to the program.
-Therefore, if invalid ones are skipped, the number of deliveries will not equal the number of co-ordinates input to the program.
+If we chose to skip invalid ones, the number of deliveries would not equal the number of co-ordinates input to the program.

 2. Nothing was mentioned in the requirements as to whether or not the delivery co-ordinates should be allowed to extend beyond the size of the grid.
 However, as the grid is explicitly defined in the argument